Lindt8/ng-imager/docs/dev/architecture.md

 ---

+## 15.5 Current Implementation Status (for developers)

+As of early development:

+- The unified pipeline (`pipelines.core.run_pipeline`) is active.
+- PHITSAdapter directly produces NeutronEvent objects; shaping and typed-event conversion are not yet implemented.
+- Energy strategies are stubbed but not yet applied to events.
+- Cone building exists but does not yet incorporate proton/carbon branching, gamma permutation logic, or prior-based selection.
+- SBP imaging is functional and accepts Cone objects built in the simplified path.

+The roadmap below details how the current early prototype will evolve into the full architecture described above.

+---

+---

 ## 16. Roadmap (Refactor and Implementation Checklist)

 This checklist tracks migration from the current state to the architecture described here.